 He pictured Marie Boyd with her long wavy dark hair as he moved over the first rocky ridge that separated his families’ homestead from hers.
 These same two thickly wooded hills and the hollow along Lee Creek had separated their farms for three generations now.

-He carefully parted the brush and led with an elbow through the honeysuckle tangles along the creek bank to be sure he did not scratch his hard won guitar.
+He carefully parted the brush and led with an elbow through the honeysuckle tangles along the creek bank.
+Had to be sure he did not scratch his hard won guitar.

 "I think 7 weeks steady courting is enough to convince even my mother that my intent is divine in nature."

 Holding his guitar over his head, he picked his way across the staggered stones placed across Lee Creek.
-Back in the Spring Ezra had convinced Marie's brother Fitz to help build the low water crossing so it would be easier for them to get to the good hunting found on the north side ridge.
+Back in the Spring, Ezra had convinced Marie's brother, Fitz, to help build the low water crossing.
+They made it easier to get to the good hunting found on the north side ridge.

 He dropped to one knee and stabbed the key end of his guitar downstream as though it was the squirrel gun that he usually carried when in these woods.

-His voice was a little shaky and that vexed him some as he was surely a full grown man able to handle a strange noise here on his home ground.
+His voice was a little shaky, and that vexed him some.
+He was surely a full grown man able to handle a strange noise here on his home ground.
 Ezra held completely still.
 He scanned the creek and woods for any sign of movement and listened hard for any sound that might give him a clue to the location of whatever beast made the nerve fraying yowl.
 The forest remained eerily quiet.
 He felt a bead of sweat run down his left temple.

 As though a hushing weight lifted from the area around Ezra, normal sounds and movement resumed.
 Two mockingbirds made throaty calls and chased each other toward the Boyd farm.
 Ezra stood slowly and carefully stepped to the damp creek shore.